gabelew/SimCity201/README.md

       .......
 "I'm going to work"
       .......
 "I'm at work"

+###Scenario A

+	Pick a day, and Press Start!
+	All workers go to their workplaces (if open) and start to work. visiterhome06LowSteak eats at home, then walks to the bank, market, and restaurant.
+To view his log, type his 		name into the Person Filter.
+Make sure the Person Alert Tag is turned on.
+He is in the sixth home (the first 		row, 6th from the left).
+His name appears in the panel in his home.
+	Each intersection has a two way stop (both streets are one way).

 ###Participation from each Member
   + Chad Martin: CardLayout, Person Agent, Person Agent tests, City Animation Panel, Add tables, Gui Interaction Panel, photoshopping of images, interaction diagrams
   + Gabriel Lew: Bank Agent, Bank Customer Role, Bank tests, Bank Animation, Manager employees payment behavior in Person Agent, landlord renter in person agent, general structure of wiki and images